The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 #### Stack Navigation

-> Imagine stacking pages on top of each other like a **stack of books**.
-You move from screen to screen, and each one sits on top of the previous one.
-Users can press a back button to "pop" the top screen off and go back.
+> Like a stack of books, screens are stacked on top of each other.
+You can move forward by pushing screens and go back by popping the top screen.
 >
 > - `createStackNavigator`: To make a stack navigation (the "book stack" metaphor).
 It gives you a Navigator component that holds all your stack screens.
 >